Stimul8d/Dave-Huntley/src/content/blog/good-metrics-bad-metrics.md

 ---
   title: "Good Metrics, Bad Metrics"
-publishDate: "2024-02-01"
-category: "Leadership & Transformation"
+  category: "Engineering Excellence"
+  order: 2
   tags: ["metrics", "leadership", "transformation", "lean"]
   summary: "Measuring everything is a trap that costs more than you think.
 Here's how to measure what actually matters."
-readingTime: 10
   draft: false
 ---

 > What gets measured gets improved.